Australian Prize Home Lotteries State by State Guide 2026

 Responsible Gambling: Playing Safely

-Some Australians purchase one ticket per draw for a specific cause they care about.
-Others spend hundreds monthly on multiple draws.
-Both approaches are valid if within your financial means.
-Know your limits and stick to them.
+Some Australians buy one ticket per draw.
+They support a cause they care about.
+Others spend hundreds each month on multiple draws.
+Both are fine if you can afford it.

 Frequently Asked Questions About Australian Prize Home Lotteries